 - Cabo San Lucas

-This one was a close one.
-Almost too close for comfort, but I’d take partying in Colombia over la rumba in Mexico any day of the week.
+I’ll admit: this one was close.
+Almost too close for comfort…but I’d take partying in Colombia over la rumba in Mexico any day of the week.

 Dating in Latin America.

 Which country is best for those looking for a little amor on the road?
 Now, I’m a straight male.
 So I won’t be able to help you here ladies.
 But for the fellas, I’ll do my best to break it down.